Dan-Santarossa/mlflow-cm-poc/README.md

 - terraform init

-# Creating Workspace

-To make terraform naming convention more sopishticaed , we have followed the workspaces concept.
-So to create a workspace , run the command below

-- terraform workspace new terraform-mlflow [**NOTE: You can give any workspace name of your choice**]

 ## Terraform Apply
 Once terraform is initialized, run the command below to see which resources would get deployed if terraform script runs successfully: